wgomezf/GP-GLCM/README.md

 These GLCM-based texture features were implemented in MATLAB 2024b.
 The GPGLCMfeats.zip file contains the source codes and data organized into the following folders:

-* BUSI: It contains the BUSI dataset (https://doi.org/10.1016/j.dib.2019.104863) with benign and malignant cases, where the images were already cropped to obtain the tumor ROI for texture analysis.
+* BUS: It contains the breast ultrasound datasets (UDIAT, BUSI, and Thammasat) with benign and malignant cases, where the images were already cropped to obtain the tumor ROI for texture analysis.
 * data: It contains the files BUSBRA3feats.mat and BUSBRA10feats.mat with the 3 or 10 texture features computed on the BUS-BRA dataset (http://doi.org/10.1002/mp.16812).
 These files contain two variables: X, the feature space, and Y, the class labels (0-benign and 1-malignant), which can be used as training data.
 * funset: It contains the mathematical operators in the equations of texture features; some of them are protected to avoid indeterminations.
 * stats: It contains some basic statistics used in the equations of texture features.
 * gpfeats: It contains the functions GP3feats.m and GP10feats.m that compute the texture feature in the tables above.
 * misc: Miscellaneous functions.

-Run the program demo.m to calculate the texture features on the BUSI dataset.
+Run the program demo.m to calculate the texture features on the BUS datasets.
 Next, a logistic regression model is trained using BUS-BRA texture data.
-Finally, the BUSI texture data is used as a test set to evaluate the classification performance.
+Finally, the BUS texture data is used as a test set to evaluate the classification performance, reproducing the results in the paper.
 It is necessary to set the variable 'opt' to 3 or 10 to calculate three or ten texture features.

 Any use of these codes, please cite: